Affine representations of fractional processes with applications in mathematical finance: Infinite-dimensional Ornstein--Uhlenbeck process

 \begin{theorem}[OU process in $L^2$] Let $\mu,\nu$ satisfy \autoref{ass:l2} and let $(Y_0,Z_0)\in L^2(\mu)\times L^2(\nu)$.
 Then the process $(Y_t,Z_t)_{t\geq 0}$ has a predictable $L^2(\mu)\times L^2(\nu)$-valued version and is a Gaussian affine process on $L^2(\mu)\times L^2(\nu)$. \end{theorem}

 The theorem can be proven along the lines of \autoref{thm:banach,thm:affine}.
 Here we present an alternative proof, which uses the theory of Hilbert-space valued stochastic convolutions.

 \begin{proof} We want to construct the stochastic convolutions in \autoref{equ:representation_ou} as $L^2(\mu)$- and $L^2(\nu)$-valued processes, respectively.
-The setting of \cite[Sections~5.1.1--5.1.2]{daPrato2014se} does not apply directly because the integrand in the expression $\int_0^t e^{-(t-s)x}dW_s$ cannot be written as a strongly continuous semigroup acting on $L^2(\mu)$.
+The setting of \cite[Sections~5.1.1--5.1.2]{daPrato2014se} does not apply directly because the volatility, which is the constant function $1$, does not belong to $L^2(\mu)$.
 Nevertheless, we can adapt the arguments of \cite[Theorem~5.2 and Proposition~3.6]{daPrato2014se} to our setting.
-Let
+For each $t \in [0,\infty)$ let

-Then the $L^2(\mu)$-valued convolution $\int_0^t \mathcal S_{t-s}dW_s$ exists by \cite[Theorem~5.2]{daPrato2014se} because
+Then the $L^2(\mu)$-valued convolution $\int_0^t B_{t-s}dW_s$ exists by \cite[Theorem~5.2]{daPrato2014se} because